|

 Other Resources:

-- LittleGlitterHouses.com - Putz house builder Howard Lamey now has his own site, begun in December, 2007.
-You can commission your own custom-built glitterhouse, or buy a precut kit and finish it yourself.
+LittleGlitterHouses.com - Putz house builder Howard Lamey now has his own site, begun in December, 2007.
+You can get ideas for your own project, commission your own custom-built glitterhouse, or buy a precut kit and finish it yourself.

 - "Papa Ted's Place" - Ted Althof's extensive resource about vintage pasteboard houses.
 It includes history, many photos from other people's collections, and resources to help you build your own.
 Ted was a train collector who came across as set of these a few years ago and wondered if anybody had ever bothered to do serious research on them.
 So he started asking questions and assembling the answers people gave him into a series of web articles.
-Although the result is a work in progress, it is by far the best single resource I have found on this topic.
+Sadly, Ted passed away in October, 2012, but he gave us permission to keep an archive of his site, which is by far the best single resource I have found on this topic.

-- Author Antoinette Stockenberg's photographs and comments on putz houses and life in general. - Antoinette populates her putz with period-appropriate accessories, including "flats," inexpensive vintage figures made like tin soldiers.
-The above link takes you to her home page, which currently has great photographs of her mantle-top putz.
+- Antoinette Stockenberg's photographs and comments on putz houses and life in general. - This is an entirely different kind of site from Ted's, but first class in every way.
+Antoinette is a published novelist who started decorating her home with putz houses some years back, started learning about the hobby, and the rest is history.
+She populates her putz with period-appropriate accessories, including "flats," inexpensive vintage figures made like tin soldiers.
+She also writes some nice articles about her putz villages and other subjects.
+The above link takes you to her home page, which usually has great photographs of her mantle-top putz.
 Be sure to look at previous years' pages to see other buildings, accessories, and arrangements.

 |